wei2912/wei2912.github.io/posts/ml-theory/regularisation-redundancy.md

    requirements.

-These two perspectives revolve around a central question in the design of deep learning architectures: _what makes massive neural network architectures so effective, and can smaller or simpler architectures do as well?_
+These two perspectives revolve around a central question in the design of deep learning architectures: **what makes massive neural network architectures so effective**, and **can smaller or simpler architectures do as well?**

 [topml]:
     https://arxiv.org/abs/2109.02355
     "A Farewell to the Bias-Variance Tradeoff?
 An Overview of the Theory of Overparameterized Machine Learning"
 [cnn]:
     https://en.wikipedia.org/wiki/Convolutional_neural_network
     "Convolutional neural network"